Cole Robson

 A colleague once compared me to a honeybee.
 I work long hours, move ideas between people and teams, and believe a well-designed structure can carry enormous complexity.

-I usually think hard before I build.
+I usually think hard before I build, often before anything is written down.
 Whenever possible, I try to touch the problem directly, most often through customer engagement, because reality clarifies what abstraction hides.
-Once I have the shape of the thing, I tinker quickly and aggressively.
+Once I have the shape of the thing, I move quickly.
 I would rather fail early than protect a bad idea with polish.